joshbeitler/mirus/README.md

 - **Modern** architecture and feature set.
 Mirusi s 64-bit native, uses UEFI to boot, and has a system architecture inspired by modern operating systems.
 - **Independent** of existing operating systems.
 Mirus is not based on any existing operating system, and is written from scratch.
 This extends to as much of the related tooling, userspace, drivers, and libraries as possible.

+For more information on the design goals of Mirus, see `docs/design-goals.md`.

 ## Components

 - `kernel` a 64-bit hybrid kernel written in C and Assembly.